Javernaut/ffmpeg-android-maker/README.md

 The script also produces `ffmpeg` and `ffprobe` executables that can be used in Android's terminal directly or can even be embedded into an Android app.
 They can be found in `build` directory after the successful build.

 The main focus of ffmpeg-android-maker is to prepare shared libraries for seamless integration into an Android project.
+The script prepares the `output` directory that is meant to be used.
 And it's not the only thing this project does.

-By default this script downloads and build the FFmpeg **4.2.2**, but the version can be overridden.
+By default this script downloads and builds the FFmpeg **4.2.2**, but the version can be overridden.

 The details of how this script is implemented are described in this series of posts:
 * [Part 1](https://proandroiddev.com/a-story-about-ffmpeg-in-android-part-i-compilation-898e4a249422)